-Google search results are divided into tow sections: paid search results and organic search results.
+Google search results are divided into two sections: paid search results and organic search results.
 The main difference is that the goal of SEM (Search Engine Marketing) is to get traffic ad visibility from paid and organic searches.
-On the other hand the SEO (Search Engine Optimization) focuses on optimizing a website to get the traffic mainly from organic search results.
+On the other hand, SEO (Search Engine Optimization) focuses on optimizing a website to get traffic mainly from organic search results.
+In this topic we will be discussing SEM vs SEO, and when you use them.

 The idea of SEO is to rank a website in the organic search results.